Tarsal coalition: Symptoms

 The bones of children are very malleable in infancy.
 This will generally mean that, despite the presence of a coalition, the bones can deform enough to allow painless walking until the child's skeleton has matured enough.
 'Skeletal maturing' means that bone is laid down in the tissue that forms the immature bone shape gradually until adult bone is achieved at about the age of seventeen years in the feet.
 Other body parts reach skeletal maturity at different times.
-The onset of symptoms related to a tarsal coalition usually occurs at about nine to seventeen years of age, with a peak incidence occurring at ten to fourteen years of age.
-Symptoms may start suddenly one day and persist, and can include pain (may be quite severe), lack of endurance for activity, fatigue, muscle spasms and cramps, an inability to rotate the foot, or antalgic gait.
+The onset of symptoms related to a tarsal coalition usually occurs at about 9 to 17 years of age, with a peak incidence occurring at 10 to 14 years of age.
+Symptoms may start suddenly one day and persist, and can include pain or pressure while walking, lack of endurance for activity, fatigue, muscle spasms and cramps, an inability to rotate the foot, or antalgic gait.

 Causes

 Tarsal coalition is almost exclusively a product of an error during the dividing of embryonic cells in utero.
 Other causes of synostosis (bone fusion) could include a surgical 'screwing together' of two bones, a very advanced case of arthritis leading to self-fusion of a joint by an internal process within the body or some other very traumatic event.
 The birth defect responsible for tarsal coalition is thought to often be an autosomal dominant genetic condition.
 This means that if you have a parent with the disorder it is highly likely to be passed on to offspring.